 The conventional (or posterior) total hip replacement has been performed for many years and is a successful procedure in the restoration of a worn out hip joint.
 The osteoarthritic hip joint is replaced by an artificial hip joint (prosthesis) which aids in the reduction of pain and helps to restore normal hip joint function.
 It is an extremely successful procedure with the majority of patients seeing a marked improvement in their quality of life.

 REVISION TOTAL HIP REPLACEMENT

 Revision hip replacement may need to be performed when your initial hip replacement no longer functions, causes pain or becomes loose.
 Revision hip replacement surgery can be quite minor or can be quite complex and this is dependent on numerous factors.
-Mr Jain is an expert in the field of revision surgery on the hip joint and will provide you with your treatment options at consultation.
+Our surgeons are experts in the field of revision surgery on the hip joint and will provide you with your treatment options at consultation.

 Hip arthroscopy is a procedure generally utilised in the young adult in the diagnosis and treatment of hip conditions.
 CAM lesions, pincer impingement and labral tears are some of the disease processes that can be treated via hip arthroscopy.
 Similar to knee arthroscopy, a small camera is inserted into the hip joint to enable intra-operative diagnosis.
-With the use of highly specialised instrumentation Mr Jain is able to treat some conditions whilst performing the hip arthroscopy.
+With the use of highly specialised instrumentation our surgeons are able to treat some conditions whilst performing the hip arthroscopy.